Space-Hunters-Game/Guides/docs/eng/01-user-guides/hcreditguide.md

 $HCREDIT can be earned from the following ways:

-- **HunterPass**: Purchase the monthly pass to receive various rewards and benefits but also x2 HCREDIT earnings.
+- [TechPass](/docs/eng/01-user-guides/generatorsenglish.md/#benefits-of-techpass): Purchase the monthly pass to receive various rewards and benefits but also x2 HCREDIT earnings.
 - **Holding $HCASH**: Say good bye to old Staking systems, we are going to launch an innovative Staking system with $HCASH tokens to earn more $HCREDIT.
 - **Achievements**: Completing achievements can earn rewards, some of which include $HCREDIT.
 (Note: Not all achievements provide $HCREDIT.)
 - **Interactions with the Project or Partners**: Participate in selected events and activities to gain rewards.